 Early Bird Registration opens

-Early Bird Rates End
+Early Bird Rates end

 9 June 2021

 Held every two years, the International Council of Nurses Congresses bring together the world’s nurses and related disciplines to share best practice, research and knowledge.
 The Congress provides a regular opportunity for nurses to build relationships and to disseminate nursing and health-related knowledge.

-Over 5,300 delegates attended the ICN Congress 2019 in Singapore.
+Close to 5,300 delegates attended the ICN Congress 2019 in Singapore.
 Hosted by the Singapore Nurses Association, this international gathering explored the many ways in which nurses work to achieve universal access to health, not only providing health care but also addressing the social determinants of health, such as education, gender equality, poverty, etc.